APPROACHING DEATH

 As if resistlessly, hopelessly, inexorably, pressed,

-Oh! it is the feeling of death.
+Oh! it is the feeling of death, my terminus near,

 Friends to whom I have mentioned this fear endeavor to chase it away by saying that it is the result of my brooding thoughts, and that such vagaries often come into the minds of people under a great dread.
+They all give me good advice, which I can’t follow; I must be left to die in my own way.
+I do not answer them, but I feel none the less the certainty of my death.

 I myself for long, O death, have breath’d my every breath,

-Amid the nearness and the silent thought of thee—
+Amid the nearness and the silent thought of thee,

-I do not fear thee.
+I do not fear thee,

 We must not be afraid of the worst—indeed, we must invite the worst,